mozilla-services/socorro/docs/service/webapp.rst

 If you are on macOS or Windows, then Docker uses a shared file system that creates files with your user ID.
 This makes it safe to persist static assets, at the cost of slower file system performance.
+Linux users can manually set the uid and gid to match their account, for the same effect.
+See "Set UID and GID for Docker container user" in :ref:`setup-quickstart`.

 If you want static assets to persist between container restarts, then you can override ``STATIC_ROOT`` in ``my.env`` to return it to the ``app`` folder::